29.10.19 Speaker Event – Roger Bootle – Chairman of Capital Economics

 We are delighted that Roger Bootle, Chairman of Capital Economics will be joining DHN on 29.10.19 to talk with us.

-If you are a Eurosceptic, reading his Monday morning column in the Daily Telegraph is enough to fire you up until the following Monday!
-On 20.10.19 you will get some of this – wherever we are – but we will certainly get a lot about his latest book about Artificial Intelligence – about business and people impacts rather than techy stuff.
-More info nearer the time.
+Even if you are not a Eurosceptic, reading his Monday morning column in the Daily Telegraph is enough to fire you up until the following Monday!
+On 29.10.19 you will get some of this – wherever we are in this political and economic maelstrom.

 Roger Bootle was born in Watford, read PPE at Oxford and began his career in the academic world as a lecturer in Economics at St Anne’s College, Oxford.
 He worked as an economist for Capel Cure Myers and Lloyds Merchant Bank.
 From 1989 until 1998, he was an economist at Midland Bank, rising to the position of Group Chief Economist of the HSBC group.
 During the Conservative Government in the 1990s, he was appointed to the UK Treasury’s panel of economic forecasters under Ken Clarke.